 The Faces of the People We Serve

 Most often, the need for emergency shelter is what brings someone through our doors – and the reasons are wide-ranging.
 At City Rescue Mission, counselors identify services needed with the goal to fully address these needs by assisting them with the immediate need for shelter and providing tools that will lead them to permanent housing.
-Beyond these initial provisions, qualifying guests are welcome to opt into our Moving Forward Employment Readiness Program.
+Beyond these initial provisions, qualifying guests are welcome to opt into our SAVE Employment Readiness Program.

 Our facility is equipped to house men, veterans, and women/children.
 We are diligent at providing a safe and clean environment for each guest, being confident that this will aide them in transitioning into independence.

 Three well-balanced, nutritious meals are served daily.
 Food Baskets are also available for the low-income individual.

 When a guest arrives at our shelter, they often come with very few personal belongings.
 In some cases, they have only the clothes on their backs!
 So upon arrival, each guest meets with a case manager who assesses their particular needs.
 A package is assembled from the clothing donations brought to our Thrift Store that meets this guest’s exact needs.
 If the guest opts to begin our SAVE Employment Readiness Program and has a job interview scheduled, we also get them “dressed for success” for their job interview.

 Surveillance cameras are placed throughout our facility allowing us to monitor when people are coming and going.
 All staff and volunteers undergo an application process and background check helping to ensure we surround our guests only with trustworthy people.
 Security locks throughout our facility separate men’s and women’s/children housing.

 Between our custodial staff and the duties completed by our guests, we maintain a comfortable, clean, and home-like environment that includes laundry facilities.